Updated: September 11, 2023

 The Anthony Wayne Community Food Ministry offers a drive-thru food pantry at Waterville Community Church, 8217 Dutch Rd., Waterville, on the second and fourth Tuesday of each month from 4:30 to 6:00 p.m.

 Clients must meet Ohio household income requirements for food assistance.
 Visit www.AWCFM.com or the Anthony Wayne Community Food Ministry Facebook page for more information.

 Food Pantry Available For Those In Need

-The Maumee churches and Saint Luke’s Foundation offer Under One Roof, a joint food pantry located at St. Paul’s Episcopal Church, 310 Elizabeth St., Maumee, for those who need food and toiletries.
+Maumee churches and the St. Luke’s Foundation offer Under One Roof, a joint food pantry located at St. Paul’s Episcopal Church, 310 Elizabeth St., Maumee, for those who need food and toiletries.
 Those interested in receiving help or in making donations should call (419) 794-0111 for more information or to make an appointment.